 Ali266, an optimized software VVC decoder for the mobile platform

-To ensure stability and maximize decoding speed, all functional models in Ali266 decoder, including bitstream parsing, CABAC decoding, inverse quantization and inverse transform, intra and inter prediction, loop filtering, and so on, were written from scratch based on the VVC specification.
+To ensure stability and maximize decoding speed, all functional modules in Ali266 decoder, including bitstream parsing, CABAC decoding, inverse quantization and inverse transform, intra and inter prediction, loop filtering, and so on, were written from scratch based on the VVC specification.
 As overwhelming majority of users on Taobao, a popular e-commerce application by Alibaba, are on mobile devices, the development of Ali266 decoder had a strong mobile focus from the beginning.
 Our mobile device-targeted decoder implementation focused on four main aspects of optimization: multi-threading, ARM assembly, cache efficiency, and memory usage.

 Multi-threading: modern mobile processors are based on multi-core architecture, such as 4 cores or 8 cores.
 Ali266 supports multi-threaded decoding at the picture level, at the CTU level within a picture, as well as within a CTU.
 By maximizing thread pooling efficiency, Ali266 can achieve more than 90% parallelization efficiency.
 Further, our multi-threading mechanism is designed for general purpose bitstreams, and does not require tiles or WPP to be enabled in the bitstreams;